Each state has its own regulations, with Connecticut at the forefront.

 10. New Hampshire

 The wealthiest 1% of households in New Hampshire make a minimum of $659,037 in 2023 and are subject to an average tax rate of 26.25%.
-Despite not taxing income from wages or salaries, the state imposes a 5% tax on earnings from and dividends.
+Despite not taxing income from wages or salaries, the state imposes a 5% tax on earnings from interest and dividends.

 Data and Methodology